ministryofjustice/prison-visits-2/README.md

 all old signed cookies will become invalid.

-Make sure the secret is at least 30 characters and all random, no regular words or you'll be exposed to dictionary attacks.
+Make sure the secret is at least 30 characters and all random, no regular words or you’ll be exposed to dictionary attacks.
 You can use `rake secret` to generate a secure secret key.

 #### `SERVICE_URL`